 An overview of the room draw process

-  If you are interested in how Room Draw works, there are weekly info sessions during the spring semester.
+If you are interested in how Room Draw works, please join us at one of our Room Draw info sessions that will occur during the spring semester.

 Visit the forms page for all room draw related forms.

 Students select their rooms for the following school year through the room draw process.
 Students are assigned a number indicating the order in which they will select their room.
 Numbers are randomly generated and assigned.

 Students will select spaces over three days during the spring semester.
 Please see the table below for all important dates and deadlines for Room Draw.